 Residential Demolition and Major Alteration and Addition Delay and Notification Information

-BDS has complied the following information regarding Demolition and Major Alteration / Additions to residential structures.
-Please use the links below to view information on recent City Code changes and how they will effect projects that fall into these categories.
+BDS has compiled the following information regarding Demolition and Major Alterations / Additions to all residential structures.
+Please use the links below to view information on recent City Code changes and how they will affect projects that fall into these categories.
 Also on this webpage are links to information on the current Residential Demolition Delay regulations.

 When BDS receives a permit application to demolish a one or two family structure, various criteria are applied to determine if a delay is required.